Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 - Corrupting folders and files
 - can randomly pick from a list of strings
 - can randomly generate a string with the choice of inlcuing numbers and characters or not
+- can generate random nbumbers from two selected doubles, one the lower limit, and 2 the upper limit